Spectral thresholding for the estimation of Markov chain transition operators

 \section{Acknowledgements}

-Both authors are very grateful to R. Nickl, K. Abraham and S. Wang for helpful discussions and to Yifan Sun for pointing out a mistake in a previous version of the paper.
-A. Picard would also like to thank the Statslab and ERC grant UQMSI/647812 for supporting him during the undertaking of this work while visiting R. Nickl’s research group from February to June 2018.
+Both authors are grateful to R. Nickl, K. Abraham and S. Wang for helpful discussions, to Y. Sun for pointing out a mistake in a previous version of the paper and to two anonymous referees for their helpful comments, suggestions and remarks.
+A. Picard would like to thank the Statslab and ERC grant UQMSI/647812 for supporting him during the undertaking of this work while visiting R. Nickl’s research group from February to June 2018.